-Therefore, in order to minimize the impact and to simplify the coordination, it is possible to provide the cell energySaving state by making this information as a part the NG-RAN or 5GC performance measurements, so that the NWDAF may consume the management services, such as the PM services defined in TS 28.550[6], to gain access to this information.
+Therefore, in order to minimize the impact and to simplify the coordination, it is possible to provide the cell energySaving state by enhancing the OAM services defined by SA5 that are also identified in the SA2 TS 23.288 that the NWDAF may consume.
+For example, by making this information as a part the NG-RAN or 5GC performance measurements, the NWDAF may consume the management services, such as the PM services defined in TS 28.550[6], to gain access to this information.

-Proposal 1: It is possible to provide the cell energySaving state by making this information as a part the NG-RAN or 5GC performance measurements, so that the NWDAF may consume the management services, such as the PM services defined in TS 28.550, to gain access to this information.
+Proposal 1: It is possible to provide the cell energySaving state by enhancing the OAM services defined by SA5 that are also identified in the SA2 TS 23.288 that the NWDAF may consume to provide this information.

-For example, the RSRP measurement is defined in TS 28.552[4] clause 5.1.1.22.
+The RSRP measurement is defined in TS 28.552[4] clause 5.1.1.22.
 It provides the distribution of SS-RSRP per SSB (see TS 38.215 [9]) received by gNB from UEs in the cell when SS-RSRP is used for L1-RSRP as configured by reporting configurations as defined in TS 38.214 [8], in case the L1-RSRP report function is enabled.
 As discussed in the S5-205144, the RSRP measured by the UE is related to the cell energySaving state and the NWDAF may collect the SS-RSRP as input data for its analytics services as described in clause 6.4.2 in TS 23.288[3].

 If the cell energySaving state information were made as a component of the RSRP measurement, it can be provided to the NWDAF via some management services provided by OAM.